 Downturn Dampens Millionaires' Dalliances

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »For the most part, the wealthy enjoy a different lifestyle than the rest of us, but even they know to practice caution in the face of an economic downturn.
+Opinions expressed by Entrepreneur contributors are their own.For the most part, the wealthy enjoy a different lifestyle than the rest of us, but even they know to practice caution in the face of an economic downturn.

 Take, for example, these thrifty tales from a Time Magazine story on "Recession and the Rich", written during the 1974-75 recession: